How Much Is Couples Therapy?

 How much is couples therapy without insurance?

-In general, insurance companies won’t cover the costs of couples therapy.
 While acts like the Mental Health Parity and Addiction Equity Act (MHPAEA) and the Affordable Care Act (ACA) list individual therapy for various mental health issues, they don’t mandate that insurance covers the cost of couples counseling.

 The reason is that relationship counseling is a different type of therapy.
-Mental health issues are usually diagnosed by a medical professional, whereas couples therapy is a choice two adults make together.
-Unfortunately, that means most health insurance plans won’t usually cover couples or marriage counseling costs.
+A medical professional usually diagnoses mental health issues, whereas couples therapy is a choice two adults make together to improve their relationship.

 How long should couples therapy last?